 Related provisions for ICOBS 8.2.10

-2 An incoming EEA firm carrying on motor vehicle liability insurance business and covering UK risks on a services basis must have a claims representative in the United Kingdom to deal with claims arising out of events occurring in the United Kingdom.[Note: article 152 of the Solvency II Directive]
+A firm operating from an establishment in the European Economic Area3 carrying on motor vehicle liability insurance business and covering UK risks 3must have a claims representative in the United Kingdom to deal with claims arising out of events occurring in the United Kingdom.[Note: article 152 of the Solvency II Directive]2

-A firm must ensure that each claims representative:(1) is responsible for handling and settling a claim by an injured party;(2) is resident or established in the EEA State where it is appointed;(3) collects all information necessary in connection with the settlement of a claim and takes the measures necessary to negotiate its settlement;(4) possesses sufficient powers to represent the firm in relation to an injured party and to meet an injured party's claim in full; and(5) is
+A firm must ensure that each claims representative:(1) is responsible for handling and settling a claim by an injured party;(2) is resident or established in the United Kingdom3;(3) collects all information necessary in connection with the settlement of a claim and takes the measures necessary to negotiate its settlement;(4) possesses sufficient powers to represent the firm in relation to an injured party and to meet an injured party's claim in full; and(5) is capable of examining